protocollabs/maparo-std/doc/control-protocol.md

 Maparo Control Protocol is stateles - control session do not exist.
 There are also no message order requirements.
 Clients are free to send whatever messages they like.
-For example: a client can start with a RTT message followed by a INFO info or vice versa.
+For example: a client can start with a Time Diff message followed by a INFO info or vice versa.

 The only "light" exception are module-start and module-stop messages.
 If